 According to scientists, humans also possess such stem cells.
 They are called Mueller glial cells.
 It is possible to harvest these cells quite easily, grow them in laboratory and re-inject them into the retina.

 Having tested this procedure on rats with diseased retinas, researchers are now ready to begin testing their discovery on humans.

-Researchers are hoping to be able to perform autologous transplants within the next five years.
+Researchers are hoping to be able to perform autologous transplants in a couple of years.
 That is to say, they will use a person’s own stem cells to restore their sight.
 Scientists will harvest stem cells from the eye of a blind individual, grow them in laboratory and inject them back into the eye, thereby restoring sight.

 Because these cells can be grown in laboratory so easily, researchers believe that some day, we will have stem cell banks accessible to anyone who has become blind because of damaged retinas.
 To ensure compatibility, scientists will use the typing system used for blood transfusions.